 The IoT platform holds a set of information to support device calibration.

-7.2.5 Triggers
+6.x.5 Triggers

 If the IoT platform is configured to support IoT device calibration, a new measurement from an IoT sensor that needs calibration triggers the process for IoT device calibration.

-7.2.6 Normal Flow
+6.x.6 Normal Flow

-Figure 7.2.6-1 illustrates the high-level flows of the IoT sensor calibration use case, which consists of the following steps:
+Figure 6.x.6-1 illustrates the high-level flows of the IoT sensor calibration use case, which consists of the following steps:

 Step 1: The calibration application retrieve calibration parameters for the type of Sensor-1 from the IoT platform.